IBMStreams/sample.netflow/README.md

 ## Netflow Map Viewer Application

-The Netflow Map Viewer Application is a is simple out of the box running demonstration for an application that collects network statistics and presents them centrally in a web display.
+The Netflow Map Viewer Application is a is simple out of the box running demonstration for an application that simulates the collection of network statistics and presents them centrally in a web display.
 The Netflow Map Viewer Application is composed of 2 jobs; the `NetflowViewerCollector` and the `NetflowViewer`.

 ### NetflowViewerCollector

-* The `NetflowViewerCollector` collects the Netflow data from the Edge devices, makes the first data aggregation and transmits the data to `NetflowViewer`.
+* The `NetflowViewerCollector` simulates the collection of Netflow data from Edge devices, makes the first data aggregation and transmits the data to `NetflowViewer`.
 * The connection from `NetflowViewerCollector` to `NetflowViewer` is currently a HTTP Post and requires the Endpoint-Monitor application in Cloud Pak for Data.

 ### NetflowViewer